The Carpenter Bee: Nature's Wood-Boring Bees

 This channel serves as a main corridor from which she will drill small chambers a few inches deep.
 These chambers become egg holders.
 She will deposit an egg, bring in a portion of “bee bread”, a mixture of pollen and regurgitated nectar, which serves as food for newly hatched larvae to feed on.
 She will then seal it all off to ensure its development before she repeats the process for the next egg.
 The larvae that hatch from the eggs complete their development and pupate.
 Newly developed adult carpenter bees emerge in August, feed on nectar and return to the tunnels over winter.
 They mate in the spring and set about to clean out and enlarge the old tunnels or to excavate new ones as brood chambers for their young.

-Here in Port Huron, Michigan we find these holes located underside wood surfaces; including siding, soffits, decks, overhangs, fence posts and window frames.
-Carpenter bees attack bare, unpainted or weathered soft woods.
+Here in Port Huron, Michigan we find these holes located underside wood surfaces, including siding, soffits, decks, overhangs, fence posts and window frames.
+Carpenter bees attack bare, unpainted or weathered softwoods.
 Common woods we find them in are redwood, cedar, and pine.
 They prefer to nest in woods greater than two inches thick.
 It is not uncommon to find several pairs of carpenter bees nesting in one structure.
-They frequently nest near each other and often in the same area year after year, causing extensive damage.
+They frequently nest near each other and often in the same area yearly, causing extensive damage.
 You may find old holes near newer ones.

-After proper treatment you want to seal the hole for a couple reasons:
+After the proper treatment, you want to seal the hole for a couple of reasons:

-We’ve found simply mudding over the hole isn’t enough at times.
-Female carpenter bees will drill easily through most mud and wood puddy.
+We’ve found that simply mudding over the hole isn’t enough at times.
+Female carpenter bees will drill easily through most mud and wood putty.